 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications

 If you are an international student requiring a visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.

 If you’re an international student, but do not meet the English language or academic requirements for direct admission to this degree, you could prepare and gain entry through a pathway course.
 Find out more about opportunities available to you at the University of Essex International College here.

+This course is designed to provide you with a broad overview of all the main areas of business management, whilst also allowing you to be flexible to study your own areas of interest.
 You can study up to one language with this course and the language modules you study depend upon your level when you arrive.